Signs that Your Engagement Ring Needs to be Resized

 A jeweler tells you it should be resized

-• the size and shape of your finger
+The size and shape of your finger

-• the shape of the ring
+The shape of the ring

-• the width of the ring
+The width of the band

 Trust Koser Jewelers to get you the perfect fit!